lgreco/cdp/docs/source/COMP460/organization.rst

 .. include:: ../shared/courseOutline.rst

 This graduate course reprises topics from the typical undergraduate course in algorithms, placing more emphasis on analysis, proofs, and advanced designs and implementations.
-The course also looks at more advanced topics, like graph homomorphism, reductions for NP-hard problems, cryptography algorithms, etc.
+The course also looks at more advanced topics, like graph isomorphism, reductions for NP-hard problems, cryptography algorithms, etc.

 The actual outline for the course varies depending on the interest and backgrounds of participating students.
 Usually we begin with a review of topics that you may have encountered in advanced undergraduate courses in data structures and algorithms.